Congratulations! You have graduated from college. But now what? Are you confused about what to do after college?

 8. Turn Your Passion Into a Job

 You can use the skills which you have learnt through your college degree to bag a full time job and just not an internship.
-With internship you can have a less pay but with a full time job you will have a better pay.
+With an internship you can have less pay but with a full time job you will have a better pay.
 You can go through your internship days before completing your degree so you don’t have to opt for it after you are done with your degree.

 - Best Law Schools With Scholarships